 Interconnection potential inx is Census division-specific based on population-weighted aggregation of state scores indicating the presence of rules, regulations, and policies that affect utility grid interconnection of distributed generation.
 State scores range from zero (closed to interconnection) to one (open to interconnection) and are based on information from the DSIRE Database of State Incentives for Renewables & Efficiency.
-The parameters Inxfy and Inxly define the interval over which interconnection limitations decrease to 0 and are set to 2012 and 2040, respectively, for AEO2013.
+The parameters Inxfy and Inxly define the interval over which interconnection limitations decrease to 0 and are set to 2013 and 2040, respectively, for AEO2014.

-State-level policy information - Database of State Incentives for Renewables & Efficiency (DSIRE), http://www.dsireusa.org/, September 2011.
+State-level policy information - Database of State Incentives for Renewables & Efficiency (DSIRE), September 2013.

-U.S. Energy Information Administration.
-Assumptions.
+U.S. Energy Information Administration, analyst assumptions.